 I learned to talk in Jerusalem and to read in Brooklyn.
-Now I’m a writer, editor, and educator in Philadelphia.
+Now I’m a writer and editor in Philadelphia.

 As a doctoral candidate in English at the University of Pennsylvania, I write about the Anglophone literary history of Zionism, and the appearances and occlusions within it of the Palestinian Nakba.

 My poetry appears online at Boston Review, AGNI, and Blackbird, and in print in FIELD, Mid-American Review and elsewhere.
 You can listen to a few poems at soundcloud and Pennsound.
 My criticism has appeared in ZEEK, Upping the Anti, and The Nation online.